franny1615/CustomizedShell/Maui.Inventory.Schema/SQLServer-Setup.md

 echo 'export INV_DB_CS="Data Source=<ip>,1433;Initial Catalog=<db name>;User ID=<db user>;Password=<db user password>"' >> ~/.bashrc
 source ~/.bashrc

-// if developing on mac, add the variable to bashrc
-// if it doesn't exist
-touch ~/.bashrc
-// open file in a text editor
-vim ~/.bashrc
-// add the following into it, edit for proper creds export INV_DB_CS="Data Source=<ip>,1433;Initial Catalog=<db name>;User ID=<db user>;Password=<db user password>"
-// save, and then in terminal confirm echo $INV_DB_CS

-// then if you're using vscode, add vscode to the path
+// if developing on mac using vscode, add vscode to the path
-// open the project folder from terminal using the code .
+// open the project folder from terminal using the `code .`
-// otherwise the variables won't be read.
+// otherwise the variables won't be read when running in debug
 ```